Jori Finkel: The New York Times

-From 2005 to 2009 and again since 2013, she has covered visual art from Los Angeles for The New York Times on a freelance basis.
-She has written features on a wide range of artists, including John Outterbridge, Chanel Miller, Alison Saar, Mounira Al Solh, Doris Salcedo, Ai Weiwei, Judy Chicago, Mary Kelly, Robert Irwin, John Baldessari, Karl Benjamin, Doug Aitken, Stanya Kahn and Harry Dodge, Enrique Martinez Celaya, Lynn Hershman, Andrea Zittel and David Hockney.
+From 2005 to 2009 and again since 2013, she has covered visual art and artists from Los Angeles for The New York Times with attention to gender issues.
+Some of her subjects have included Betye Saar, David Hockney, Nadya Tolokonnikova, John Outterbridge, Narsiso Martinez, Kaari Upson, Rose B. Simpson, Alison Saar, Alison Knowles, Simone Forti, Mounira Al Solh, Doris Salcedo, Ai Weiwei, Judy Chicago, Mary Kelly, Robert Irwin, John Baldessari, Doug Aitken, Andrea Zittel and Lynn Hershman.

 She broke news about the hard-sell strategies for unauthenticated Salvador Dalí and Pablo Picasso prints taking place through cruise ship auctions.
 This article led to additional class-action lawsuits and major lines such as Disney and Royal Caribbean cancelling contracts with the auction house.

 She also wrote an early report on the questionable ethics of museums soliciting financial donations from galleries for museum exhibitions featuring gallery artists.
 This article had little lasting impact: a report nine years later in The New York Times showed the problem to be much more extensive.